marcomuser/conformal/README.md

 ### Serialization

 The `serialize` function transforms values for use in HTML form elements.
+It is particularly useful for setting default values in form fields, especially when integrating with a backend to pre-fill forms with existing data.
+By converting various data types into a format suitable for HTML attributes, `serialize` ensures that values are correctly displayed in form elements.

 ```typescript
 import { serialize } from "conformal";